catsandpancakes/catsandpancakes.github.io/README.md

 I'm still a newbie at CSS/HTML and web design in general, so any tips are welcome.

 I do my write-ups with [Joplin](https://joplinapp.org/), which are exported in markdown format, then imported into Jekyll.
-This used to be hosted on WordPress.com, but due workflow  issues and some formatting issues, I decided to migrate this site to GitHub Pages before it got too big to migrate.
+This used to be hosted on WordPress.com, but due to workflow  issues and some formatting issues, I decided to migrate this site to GitHub Pages before it got too big to migrate.

 My preferred code editor of choice is [Visual Studio Code](https://code.visualstudio.com/) and occassionally [Notepad++](https://notepad-plus-plus.org/).